HideTake761/CI-CD-Django-REST-API-with-Docker-on-AWS-ECS-Fargate/README.md

 - json-log-formatter 1.1.1, coverage 7.10.6
 **Django REST Framework** was chosen based on existing experience with **Django**, enabling quicker development and easier long-term maintenance compared to adopting a new framework like **FastAPI**.
 - Web Server: WSGI with Gunicorn
 This application provides only REST APIs and does not require WebSocket support or asynchronous processing.
-To keep the architecture simple and efficient, WSGI with Gunicorn was chosen instead of an ASGI-based setup.
+To keep the architecture simple and efficient, **WSGI with Gunicorn** was chosen instead of an **ASGI**-based setup.
 - Database: PostgreSQL(deploy), SQLite(tests)
 - Utilities: sqlparse 0.5.3
 The project initially used **SQLite**.
 However, when considering horizontal scaling on ECS, it became clear that write operations from multiple containers would trigger database locks, which is a critical limitation for a scalable architecture.
 To avoid this issue, the database was migrated to **Amazon RDS**.